Heroine (2012 film): Kidnapping and murder of Meenakshi Thappar

-Production for the film was marred by the kidnapping and brutal murder of Meenakshi Thapar by a co-star, Amit Jaiswal, who like Thapar, only had a minor role in the film.
-Thapar was strangled in her hotel room in Gorakhpur and her body dumped into a water tank and severed head thrown out of the window of a moving bus.
+The production for the film was marred by the kidnapping and brutal murder of Meenakshi Thapar by a co-star, Amit Jaiswal, who like Thapar, only had a minor role in the film.
+Thapar was strangled in her hotel room in Gorakhpur and had her body dumped into a water tank, with her severed head thrown out of the window of a moving bus.